 The problem is that many business owners think their job is to provide a service first.
 They wear many hats, but they also don’t have an advisory board to help steer them in certain directions.
 Their role includes providing service, but they also need to manage profit margins and net income.

-If you get your sales revenue formula right, you can improve your bottom line and even identify new potential revenue sources.
+If you get your sales revenue formula right, you can improve your sales strategy, boost your bottom line and even identify new potential revenue sources.

 What is sales revenue?